Causes of Athlete’s Foot

-The medical term for athlete’s foot is tinea pedis, which is a common fungal infection that usually develops between the toes of one’s foot.
+Tinea pedis, more commonly known as athlete’s foot, is a common fungal infection that usually develops between the toes of one’s foot.

-Athlete’s foot is a non-discriminatory infection in that it can be present on both athlete’s and non-athlete’s feet.
-The reason this fungus most commonly attacks the foot is because when shoes are worn, the foot becomes a warm, dark and moist environment where growth can occur.
+Despite its name, athlete’s foot is a non-discriminatory infection that can be present on the feet of both athletes and non-athletes.
+The fungus typically attacks the foot because when shoes are worn, the foot becomes a warm, dark and moist environment where growth can easily occur.

 You may find the location of the infection living anywhere on the foot including the heel, back or top of foot, toe webs and sole.
 Athlete’s foot is closely related to other fungal infections such as jock itch and ringworm.

 Some common symptoms of a athlete’s foot include: